prospero-x/FNSF/README.md

 ```bash
 scripts/format_data_files.sh solps_data/raw/solpsTargInner.txt
 ```
-A new directory `solps_data/formatted` will be created, as well as a formatted pure CSV at the location `solps_data/formatted/solpsTargInner.csv`
+A new formatted pure CSV at the location `solps_data/formatted/solpsTargInner.csv`

 To configure simulations for a specific data set (inner SP or outer SP):
 ```bash